magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 ‘pick up’ this bit of information and fill the mind with it.
 The act of ‘picking up’, accumulating and receiving that knowledge without full mindfulness, gives rise to an experience that is like stabbing yourself.
-This is Once you have been stabbed, there is is the cause for (birth).
+This is *upādāna.* Once you have been stabbed, there is *bhava.* *Bhava* is the cause for *jāti* (birth).
 If you train yourself not to take any notice of or attach importance to some of the things other people say, merely treating them as sounds contacting your ears, there won’t be any strong reaction and you won’t have to suffer, as nothing is created in the mind.
 It would be like listening to a Cambodian scolding you – you would hear the sound of his speech, but it would be just sound because you wouldn’t understand the meaning of the words.
 You wouldn’t be aware that you were being told off.
 The mind wouldn’t receive that information, it would merely hear the sound and remain at ease.
 If anybody criticized you in a language that you didn’t understand, you would just hear the sound of their voice and remain unperturbed.
 You wouldn’t absorb the meaning of the words and be hurt over them.
 Once you have practised with the mind to this point, it becomes easier to know the arising and passing away of consciousness from moment to moment.
 As you reflect like this, penetrating deeper and deeper inwards, the mind becomes progressively more refined, going beyond the coarser defilements.

 Samādhi means the mind that is firmly concentrated, and the more you practise the firmer the mind becomes.
 The more firmly the mind is